jpmondet/devnet_training/maths_4_dev/some_theorems.md

 If a preserved invariant of a state machine is true for the start state, then it is true for all reachable states.

+## General Principle of Remainder Arithmetic

+To find the remainder on division by n of the result of a series of additions and multiplications, applied to some integers

+- replace each integer operand by its remainder on division by n,
+- keep each result of an addition or multiplication in the range [0..n) by immediately replacing any result outside that range by its remainder on division by n.

 ## Modus Ponens